mr-shadow00/Smart-Shift/README.md

 Smart Shift is a minimal self hosted docker app for zimaos and casaos

-It tracking your and others work flow
+It trackesyour and others work flow

 Smart Shift will automatically sync your data to all of your devices